jessepav/lacygoill-wiki-backup/terminal/capabilities.md

 If your foreground process is a script, the terminal process writes its reply on the stdin of the script.
-And if the script  runs `$ read`, the latter inherits the stdin  of the former – i.e. the terminal – and thus consumes the terminal's reply.
+And if  the script runs `read`,  the latter inherits  the stdin of the  former – i.e. the terminal – and thus consumes the terminal's reply.

 #### ?